CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

   looks at `9535be65f6d2f315971e53440e4e1` and completely ignores the path.
 * Next, plugin downloads that filename from a configured S3 bucket - in our example, plugin will get a file called `9535be65f6d2f315971e53440e4e1`.
-* This file is used for the requested operation, like scanning with Yara.
+* This file is used for the requested operation, like scanning with Yara, and removed when it's no longer necessary.

 During the indexing, samples are temporary downloaded to the ursadb machine, but don't worry - after indexing samples can be safely removed - so ursadb machine